 Within NHS Integrated Care Boards (ICB), each individual Trust typically has its own dedicated Digital, Data and Technology (DDaT) services.

-DDaT services can often be seen as a blocker by clinical staff, where security policies and practices can limit or even prevent clinical innovation or restrict access to key systems or sources of data without lengthy reviews of security.
-The improvement in cyber security standards to develop trust networks will better support clinical need, guarantee security, and provide greater opportunities for clinical collaboration, ensuring that DDaT can be viewed as an enabler for patient care, rather than a blocker.
-Challenges Difficulties in maintaining security on mobile workforce devices that can move between sites and span a number of different types, models and ages, potentially leaving clinical services vulnerable to cyber-attack.
+DDaT services can often be seen as a blocker by Healthcare professionals, where security policies and practices can limit or even prevent clinical innovation or restrict access to key systems or sources of data without lengthy security reviews.

+Improvement in cyber security standards to develop trust networks will better support clinical need, guarantee security, and provide greater opportunities for clinical collaboration, ensuring that DDaT can be viewed as an enabler for patient care, rather than a blocker.

+Challenges

+Difficulties in maintaining security on mobile workforce devices that can move between sites and span a number of different types, models and ages, potentially leaving clinical services vulnerable to cyber-attack.

 Significant operational overhead in supporting the security of technical and digital services across a range of internal, shared and cloud-based platforms.

 Monitoring multiple cyber security risks in IT and digital services as well as the connected technologies that support clinical service delivery requires a wide understanding of how to defend against cyber risks.

-Patient data contains a range of protected characteristics, and all data can be considered as highly sensitive, so protecting data shared across many clinical services is a major Healthcare challenge.
-Solution approach Agree a minimum standard for all end user devices, and cycle out older technology, so that all mobile workforce devices can be securely patched to offer the best level of protection.
+Patient data contains a range of protected characteristics, and all data can be considered highly sensitive, so protecting data shared across many clinical services is a major healthcare challenge.

+Solution approach

+Agree a minimum standard for all end user devices, and replace older technology, so that all devices can be kept up to date to offer the best level of protection.

 Cooperate on key shared cyber security services such as a Secure Operations Centre (SOC) to improve the operational effectiveness, and better manage the cost of these specialist services.

-Ensure that the agreed standards for data classification of patient data is inherent in all technical and digital services, and agreed clear data classification rules that will govern the use of data and protect data from unlawful access.
+Agree standards for data classification of patient data across all technical and digital services.
+Agree clear data classification rules that will govern the use of and protect data from unlawful access.

 Include security standards as part of the technical architecture that can be shared with all technology providers, including clinical technologies.

+Benefits

-Benefits Security is a vital component to any modern digital healthcare system, and as such security services must engender trust in technology: - Standards for security provide greater flexibility for clinical staff to share information and collaborate on clinical decision making - Centralised cyber services allow for multiple organisations to react to threats more effectively, helping to maintain a secure working environment - Patients are more willing to utilise digital services, and share data electronically if they know that the data will be secure. - Reduced risk to cyber security attacks leading to a loss in services, allowing clinical staff to focus on patient care.
+Security is a vital component to any modern digital healthcare system, and as such security services must engender trust in technology:

-Authors

-Paul Fountain Edgar Health & Social Care Lead contact@masonadvisory.com

-Geoff Izzard Health & Social Care Advisor contact@masonadvisory.com

-Liam Lebeter Health & Social Care Advisor contact@masonadvisory.com About Mason Advisory Mason Advisory has offices in Manchester and London and employs over 100 staff, with plans to continue its expansion.
-We enable organisations to deliver value through digital & technology transformation, solving complex business challenges, and helping clients set strategy through the intelligent use of IT resources including architecture, cyber, operating model and organisational design, service management, and sourcing.
-We operate in sectors such as financial services and insurance, legal and law, government, health and social care, emergency services, retail, FMCG, logistics and distribution, transport, and not-for-profit.
-Contact us To get in touch, please email contact@masonadvisory.com or call +44 333 301 0093

-MANCHESTER Landmark St Peter's Square 1 Oxford Street Manchester M1 4PB LONDON Bush House North West Wing Aldwych London WC2B 4PJ
+- Standards for security provide greater flexibility for clinical staff to share information and collaborate on clinical decision making.

+- Centralised cyber services allow for multiple organisations to react to threats more effectively, helping to maintain a secure working environment.

+- Patients are more willing to utilise digital services, and share data electronically if they know their data will be secure.

+- Reduced risk to cyber security

+attacks leading to a loss in services,

+allowing clinical staff to focus on

+patient care.